 You may need specific treatment (such as surgery), but you’re more likely to benefit from a hearing aid – though unfortunately, only one in three of us who needs them actually uses them.
-However they can make a huge difference and are much better than they used to be, although they may take some getting used to.
+However they can make a huge difference and many modern designs are much more effective, advanced and - crucially - discreet - than they used to be, although they may take some getting used to.

 ‘It may feel strange at first,’ says Gordon.
 ‘But even standard versions are individually made to fit your ear.
 Plus, there are discreet wireless options available too.’